 As students find success reading sentences, you can move them on to simple word family reading passages.
 Students really love knowing that they can read a story all on their own.

-Teaching reading with word families can be a lot of fun!
-By using pictures, games, identification, and context, you will have budding readers in no time!
+I hope that these activity ideas have shown you that teaching reading with word families can be a lot of fun!
+Using pictures, games, identification, and context will help your students become budding readers in no time!

 Be sure to save these word family tips and resources to your favorite classroom Pinterest board.
-Then you can quickly come back any time you need ideas for teaching reading in your classroom.
+Then you can quickly come back whenever you need ideas for teaching reading in your classroom.